-Protecting Yourself Against Medical Errors
+Protect Yourself Against Medical Errors

 Hospitals, doctors, and government agencies are working on ways to make health care

 yourself and your family from such errors.

 Take an active role

-Research shows that patients who are involved with their care tend to get better results.
+People who are involved with their care tend to get better results.

 Keep your health care provider informed

 Also, at least once a year, bring all of your medicines and supplements with you to

 Always keep a list with you at all times of any allergies you have.
 Make sure your health

 Is it legible?

 When your health care provider writes you a prescription, make sure you can read it.

-your medicines are prescribed and when you receive them from your pharmacist.
+your medicines are prescribed and when you get them from your pharmacist.

 Check drug, dosage

 the directions on your medicine labels.
-For example, ask if four doses daily means taking a dose every six hours around the clock or just during waking hours.
+For example, ask if 4 doses daily means taking a dose every 6 hours around the clock or just during waking hours.

-Become informed and ask questions
+Be informed and ask questions